gabrielguerrero/ngrx-traits/libs/ngrx-traits/core/src/lib/cache/README.md

 this.store.dispatch(CacheActions.invalidateCache({key:['stores']}));
 ```
 You can invalidate any queries regardless of the time left to expire and will get re-executed next time gets called,
-If you invalidate using a key like ['stores'], all queries that begin with that key also get invalidated, e.g. a cache with a ket like ['stores','departments', {storedId: 1}]
+If you invalidate using a key like ['stores'], all queries that begin with that key also get invalidated, e.g. a cache with a key like ['stores','departments', {storedId: 1}] will also be invalidated.

 #### Delete queries